 - Latest 3-6 Months Company Bank Statements

 These are the documents needed to apply for TBLP.
-Further supporting documents might also be needed by Banks and Financial Institutions.
+Further, supporting documents might also be needed by Banks and Financial Institution.

-These are some common misunderstandings businesses usually have with regards to TBLP that we want to debunk.
+These are some common misunderstanding business usually have regarding TBLP that we want to debunk.

-1.“The government has agreed to share 90% of the risk, will that mean my business is only responsible for the 10% in case we default”
+1.“The government has agreed to share 90% of the risk, will the mean my business is only responsible for the 10% in case we default”